Izzys-Imaginarium/tdb-lore/_posts/2024-12-07-tdb-students.md

 Star Sign: Aries
 Blood Type:
 Personality: happy, curious, likes flowers, carefree, energetic, eccentric, light, sing-song
 Notes: Towa can only speak at night, during the day he gestures, signs, writes, and makes noises to show what he wants or needs.
+Towa loves flowers, stargazing, and hearing love stories.
+He spends a lot of time on his favorite stargazing hill.

 ---